Linda Dayan Frimer - Luminous: An Artist's Story As a Guide to Radical Creativity

 Miriam Seeherman

-Patty and Herman Shelanski
+Patricia and Herman Shelanski

-Leslie and Larry Siegel
+Leslie and Lawrence Siegel

 Edward Soltz